The a11y package provides a number of tools to improve accessibility, described below.

 }

-Each item must also have an ID bound to the listbox's or menu's aria-activedescendant
+Each item must also have an ID bound to the listbox's or menu's aria-activedescendant.

-directive traps Tab key focus within an element.
+The cdkTrapFocus directive traps Tab key focus within an element.
 This is intended to

 be used to create accessible experience for components like